Migrate from webpacker to jsbundling-rails with esbuild

 jsbundling-rails with esbuild

-long as we maintain the expected entry point and deliver the bundled output to
+stick to the expected entry point and output the bundled files to app/assets/builds

 .

-For a Rails application with sprinkles of javascript, esbuild core is enough to get the job done.
+For a Rails app with just a sprinkle of JavaScript, esbuild’s core functionality is more than enough to get the job done.

 Migrating to jsbundling-rails with esbuild